Long-Term Care Annuity Products

 image

-How Does a Long-Term Care Annuity Work?
+How Long-Term Care Annuities Work

 An annuity is a contract between you and an insurance company.
 A Long-Term Care Annuity is a deferred annuity with a long-term care rider.